Texas Tech University

 Radio and TV Stations

 Texas Tech Public Media.
 Licensed and owned by Texas Tech University, Texas Tech Public Media broadcasts from stations in Lubbock, El Paso, and San Angelo.
 The four branches include PBS Texas Tech Public Media (KTTZ-TV), NPR Texas Tech Public Media (KTTZ-FM), PBS El Paso (KCOS), and NPR San Angelo (KNCH).
-All four stations operate as divisions within Texas Tech University and are licensed by the Federal Communications Commission (FCC) to the universitys Board of Regents.
+All four stations operate as divisions within Texas Tech University and are licensed by the Federal Communications Commission (FCC) to the university’s Board of Regents.
 Texas Tech Public Media is supported by its listeners and viewers, and additional funding is supplied by grants, underwriting, and financial support from Texas Tech University.

-NPR San Angelo (KNCH) is the National Public Radio station for the Concho Valley of west-central Texas.
-Licensed to San Angelo, it is owned by Texas Tech University and operated out of Texas Techs campus in Lubbock.
+NPR San Angelo (KNCH) airs national and state-wide programming to the Concho Valley of west-central Texas, as well as music and arts programming and local, community-based, people-first news coverage.
+NPR San Angelo broadcasts on a frequency of 90.1 MHz.
+KNCH-FM operates 24 hours a day, seven days a week.
+Licensed to San Angelo, it is owned by Texas Tech University and operated out of Texas Tech’s campus in Lubbock.

 KTXT-FM.
 The campus radio station, KTXT-FM (The Raider 88.1), is the student radio station that broadcasts on a frequency of 88.1 MHz at 35,000 watts.
 Staffed by students and administered by the College of Media & Communication, KTXT-FM provides the university community with diverse programming, including BBC World Service; Texas Tech news and information; weather; live play-by-play broadcasts of Texas Tech soccer, volleyball, and softball; alternative music; and a variety of student-produced radio programs.
 Students from the campus community can serve as members of the staff and gain valuable educational experiences related to management, marketing, producing, and entrepreneurship.